State and third party statistics show strong economic recovery across Nevada

 Nevada’s robust recovery has been verified and praised by outside sources including FORBES’ ranking Nevada on top of its inaugural American Dream Index.
 The Index is an ongoing state-by-state look at the trends of seven key economic indicators: bankruptcies, building permits, goods-producing jobs, labor participation rate, layoffs, startup activity and unemployment insurance claims.
 The Index can be found here: http://bit.ly/2osU2rA

 Additionally, the Index of State Economic Momentum developed by the State Policy Reports ranked Nevada first in its March 2017 report.
 This performance is based on three key measures of economic vitality: personal income growth, employment growth, and population growth.
 This report also showed Nevada had the strongest personal income growth in the nation on a year-over-year basis.
-Its figures also showed Nevada's carried the third highest employment growth rate and was the fastest growing state in the nation.
+Its figures also showed Nevada’s carried the third highest employment growth rate and was the fastest growing state in the nation.
+A copy of the SPR report is attached.